Rain Pains: What is It?

 image

-Rain pains is one of the symptoms of weather sensitivity (weather pains) which occurs during exacerbations of existing congenital or acquired diseases of the body.
+Rain pains is one of the symptoms of weather sensitivity (weather pains) that occurs when existing congenital or acquired health conditions are aggravated.

 • cardiovascular problems;